CortSmith/AWS-BlenderRendering/README.md

 - Now to choose your AMI, we will be using the `Ubuntu Server 16.04 LTS (HVM), SSD Volume Type`.

-  - An AMI stands for Amazon Machine Image, which is basically
+  - An AMI stands for Amazon Machine Image

   - You can search an AMI by its code in the search bar, the ami we are using has the code: `ami-008c6427c8facbe08`